 5.3.3 Admission Criteria

-The admission criteria are generally the same as those required for all graduate students in the department.
+The admission criteria are the same as those required for all graduate students in the department.
 Application materials are reviewed by the RPC coordinator and/or graduate faculty in RPC, the department’s Director of Graduate Education (DOGE), and the department chair.
 Their recommendations are forwarded to the ISU Graduate College.

 5.3.4 Application deadline and how to apply

 As early as possible (no later than the end of the 6th semester), talk with the RPC coordinator about your interests and plans.
+The application fee is $60 for domestic applicants and $100 for international applicant’s.

 5.3.5 Degree Requirements and Curriculum Plans